jasperroebroek/pyspatialstats/docs/source/methods.rst

-.. currentmodule:: focal_stats_base
+.. currentmodule:: focal

 Focal statistics
 ================

 Focal statistics are functions calculated on the neighborhood of the data, often referred to as sliding, or rolling window operations on 2D data.
-Functions are statistical and range from mean and standard deviation to quantiles and mode (majority).
+Implemented functions range from mean and standard deviation to quantiles and mode (majority).

 Conceptually, the algorithm iterates over each pixel of a raster, and looks in all four directions to calculate the focal statistic.
 The neighborhoods can overlap, but might also be stacked next to each other, so a sparse output is generated.